On the algebraic K-theory of the coordinate axes over the integers: Introduction

-To prove Theorem A, we use the cyclotomic trace map \cite{BHM} to relate the $K$-groups in question to certain birelative topological cyclic homology groups.
-Work of Hesselholt \cite{He07} gives a formula for these topological cyclic homology groups in terms of $RO(S^1)$-graded TR-groups of $\bZ$.
-In particular, the topological cyclic homology groups in question can be expressed in terms of equivariant homotopy groups of the form
+In other words, the computation of the ordinary ($\mathbb{Z}$-graded) TR-groups of $A(\Pi)$ can be reduced to the computation of the $RO(S^1)$-graded TR-groups of $A$.
+If these $RO(S^1)$-graded TR-groups can be computed, then in good situations information about the $K$-theory groups, $K_*(A(\Pi))$ can be recovered using the cyclotomic trace.

-where $T(\mathbb{Z})$ denotes the topological Hochschild $S^1$-spectrum of $\bZ$, $\lambda$ is a finite dimensional real representation of $S^1$ and $C_r \subset S^1$ is the cyclic group of order $r$.
-Using this relationship the $K$-groups we are studying can be written in terms of these $RO(S^1)$-graded TR-groups of $\bZ$.
-This relationship is recalled in Section \ref{s:TR}.
+To prove Theorem \ref{thm:main} we apply the approach outlined above as follows.
+We first use the cyclotomic trace map to relate the $K$-groups in question to certain birelative topological cyclic homology groups.
+Work of Hesselholt \cite[Theorem B]{He07} gives a formula for these topological cyclic homology groups in terms of $RO(S^1)$-graded TR-groups of $\bZ$, $\TR^n_{q-\lambda}(\mathbb{Z};p)$.
+We recall this formula in Section \ref{s:TR}.
+Thus the $K$-groups we are studying can be written in terms of these $RO(S^1)$-graded TR-groups.

-The proof of the main theorem is then reduced to computing TR-groups of the form $\TR^r_{q-\lambda}(\bZ)$.
+The proof of the main theorem is then reduced to computing TR-groups of the form $\TR^n_{q-\lambda}(\bZ;p)$.
 In Section \ref{s:proof} we make the computations necessary to finish the proof.
-To make these computations we rely on earlier work by the authors \cite{AnGe} and also joint work with Hesselholt \cite{AnGeHe}.

 Although we are unable to determine the group structure of the odd $K$-groups in general, in Section \ref{s:low} we compute the odd $K$-groups in some low degrees.